 The College conforms to a commonly accepted minimum program length of 60 semester credit hours awarded for achievement of student learning for an associate degree.
 The College has in place written policies and procedures for determining a credit hour that meets commonly accepted academic expectations and applies the policies and procedures consistently to its courses and programs (F.08).
 As authorized by the California Code of Regulations, Title 5 (Education) section 55063, the VCCCD Governing Board confers the Associate in Arts degree (AA), the Associate in Science degree (AS), the Associate in Arts for Transfer (AA-T), and the Associate in Science for Transfer (AS-T) for students who file an application for degree and meet the respective requirements (F.08).
-The College does not offer baccalaureate programs are approved by the state, the College will submit a Substitutive Change request to ACCJC.
+The College does not offer baccalaureate programs currently.
+However, the College has applied to offer baccalaureate programs.
+If the programs are approved by the state, the College will submit a Substitutive Change request to ACCJC.